Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 ### Client access

-We will utilize the Clients virtual network to host a virtual machine to be utilized by developers and administrators via Remote Desktop on an as-needed basis for troubleshooting purposes.
+We will utilize the Clients virtual network to host one or more virtual machines to be utilized by developers and administrators via Remote Desktop on an as-needed basis for troubleshooting purposes.
 Users who need to perform troubleshooting within the network or application who are not Azure administrators will be allowed only to connect to this network.

-By default, this network can only connect to the Active Directory Domain Controllers, for authentication.
-Additional peering arrangements may be configured by Azure administrators to facilitate access to other systems as needed.

-Access to VMs in this network should not be granted on a permanent basis.
+Access to VMs in this network should not be granted on a permanent basis to users who are not Azure administrators.

+### Remote Desktop access

+Remote Desktop access from Milliman will only be allowed to VMs within the Clients virtual network.

+Non-administrator users will not be allowed to remotely connect to any machines beyond that virtual network.

+Administrators can use these VMs as an entry point and connect from them to VMs in other virtual networks.

+These restrictions will be enforced via Group Policy.

 ### File Share Isolation